Rish-bh/Titanic-Survival-Predictor/README.md

 pip install -r requirements.txt
 ```
 ### 4. Place the dataset:
-Ensure you have the `Titanic-Dataset.csv` file inside the data/ directory.
+- Ensure you have the `Titanic-Dataset.csv` file inside the data/ directory.

 ### 🚀 How to Run the Project
-Once your environment is set up, you can run the analysis.
+- Once your environment is set up, you can run the analysis.

 1. Start the Jupyter Notebook server:
-From your terminal in the project's root directory, execute:
+- From your terminal in the project's root directory, execute:
 ```
 jupyter
 ```
 2. Open the notebook:
-Your default web browser will open.
+- Your default web browser will open.
 Navigate to the notebooks/ folder and click on
 ```
 Titanic_Survival_Predictor.ipynb.
 ```
 4. Run the analysis:
 You can run all the cells in the notebook from top to bottom (Cell > Run All) to see the complete workflow, from data loading and visualization to model training and final predictions.

+### 📌 Features

+Data cleaning & preprocessing

+Feature engineering

+Model training & evaluation

+Prediction of survival

+### 🛠️ Requirements

+Python 3.8+

+See requirements.txt for dependencies

+### ✨ Future Work

+Improve model accuracy with advanced algorithms

+Deploy as a web app using Flask/Streamlit
 ---
 📊 Results Summary
 The analysis confirmed historical accounts and provided clear insights: